-Treasury finalizes loans for American Airlines, others amid coronavirus travel bust
+American Airlines, 4 others finalize Treasury loans amid coronavirus travel bust

 US has set aside $46 billion for loans and loan guarantees to the airline industry under the CARES Act